ro-ka/node-500px/README.md

     api500px = new API500px(consumer_key);
 ```

-Now you are ready to do some calls to the 500px.com API!
+Now you are ready to make some calls to the 500px.com API!

 ## GET photos

-To retrieve photos, just do the following:
+To retrieve photos, try the following code:

 ```javascript
 api500px.photos.getPopular({'sort': 'created_at', 'rpp': '100'},  function(error, results) {